Applied Artificial Intelligence Conference

 Anyway, a couple of reasons did lead to our decision to use b2match for this event.
 We know how well the networking and b2b matchmaking functionalities work, like the detailed profile set-up, the listings of “searching for” and “offering” opportunities in the marketplace, and the smooth meeting scheduling.

-The first part of the b2match virtual event management solution makes it possible to broadcast the event program and engage the audience online.
+The first part of the b2match virtual event networking platform makes it possible to broadcast the event program and engage the audience online.
 Two of the three elements, namely the keynotes and workshops of the conference are covered by a two-sided approach:

 - Through an integrated broadcasting for live-sessions/workshops up to 100 participants